Commercial Vehicle DUI Charges

 The legal team at Joslyn Law Firm understand that your CDL is more than just a specialized driver's license – it's how you provide for your family.
 With specialized BAC testing training and experience in the most complex of cases, our team will fight hard to protect your rights and get any questionable evidence dismissed.

-If you've been charged with a commercial motor vehicle (CMV) DUI offense that affects your CDL in Cincinnati or the surrounding areas, including Norwood, Elmwood Place, and Saint Bernard.
-Nearby cities in Hamilton County include Blue Ash, Cheviot, Deer Park, Forest Park, Harrison, Village of Indian Hill, Madeira, Montgomery, Mount Healthy, North College Hill, Norwood, Reading, Silverton, Springdale, St. Bernard and Wyoming, Ohio.
+If you've been charged with a commercial motor vehicle (CMV) DUI offense that affects your CDL in Cincinnati or the surrounding areas, including Sharonville, Elmwood Place, and Saint Bernard.
+Nearby cities in Hamilton County include Lebanon, Cheviot, Deer Park, Forest Park, Harrison, Village of Indian Hill, Madeira, Montgomery, Mount Healthy, North College Hill, Sharonville, Reading, Silverton, Springdale, St. Bernard and Wyoming, Ohio.

 Brian Joslyn also represents commercial drivers and CDL holders in Hamilton County and the adjacent counties including Butler County to the north, Warren County to the northeast, and Clermont County to the east.